 In the United States, most patients receive off-label bevacizumab, including as a first-line treatment.
-Many patients go on to receive Eylea, Eylea HD and Vabysmo® (faricimab).
-We know of a significant number of product candidates in development or recently approved for chronic retinal conditions that respond to anti-VEGF therapy, including wet AMD:
+Many patients go on to receive Eylea, Eylea HD or Vabysmo® (faricimab-svoa).
+We know of a number of additional product candidates in development or approved for chronic retinal conditions that respond to anti-VEGF therapy, including wet AMD: